burntraisin/burntraisin-site/content/work/2024-summer-evc.md

 +++
-title = "3SP Summer Internship & Beyond: Electric Vehicle Conversion (EVC)" date = "2024-08-01"
+title = "Electric Vehicle Conversion (EVC)" date = "2024-08-01"
 +++

-# 3SP Summer Internship & Beyond: Electric Vehicle Conversion (EVC)
+# Electric Vehicle Conversion (EVC)

-This summer, I was a research intern for the STEM Student Scholars Program (3SP) at my college for about 10 weeks.
+This summer (2024), I was a research intern for the STEM Student Scholars Program (3SP) at my college for about 10 weeks.
 I was a part of the Electric Vehicle Conversion (EVC) project, on both the truck and motorcycle teams, to convert the gas-powered vehicles into electric.

 I was primarily on the instrumentation team of the truck.
 We focused on continuing the development of the dashboard by wiring and soldering hardware and programming an Arduino Mega.